humanjuan/iOG26/README.md

 3.  **Real-Time Decision:** Inside `onScreenCall`, the service receives the incoming phone number.
     - The service immediately queries the `BlockRepository` to check the number against the user's rules stored in the Room database.
-    - The checks are performed in a specific order: Is the number in the blocked numbers list?
+    - The checks are performed in a specific order: Is it anonymous/private (if enabled)?
+Is the number in the blocked numbers list?
 Does it start with a blocked prefix?
-Is the "Block Unknown Callers" feature on and is this number not in the user's contacts?
+If "Block unknown numbers" is enabled and the app has READ_CONTACTS permission, is the number not found in the user's contacts?

 4.  **Executing the Block:**
     - If any of the rules match, the service constructs a `CallResponse` with `setDisallowCall(true)`.
 This instructs the system to terminate the call immediately and silently.